IdentityPython/oidc-op/README.md

 # oidc-op

 This project is a Python implementation of an **OIDC Provider** on top of [jwtconnect.io](https://jwtconnect.io/) that shows to you how to 'build' an OP using the classes and functions provided by oidc-op.

+If you want to add or replace functionality the official documentation should be able to tell you how.
-If you are just going to build a standard OP you only have to write the configuration file.
-If you want to add or replace functionality this documentation should be able to tell you how.
+If you are just going to build a standard OP you only have to understand how to write your configuration file.
+In `example/` folder you'll find some complete examples based on flask and django.

 Idpy OIDC-op implements the following standards: